hackergrrl/art-of-readme/README.md

 5. Be judicious in your use of badges.
 They're easy to [abuse](https://github.com/angular/angular).
 They can also be a breeding ground for bikeshedding and endless debate.
-They add visual noise to your README, and generally only function if the user reading your markdown in a browser online, since the images are generally hosted elsewhere on the internet.
+They add visual noise to your README, and generally only function if the user is reading your markdown in a browser online, since the images are generally hosted elsewhere on the internet.
 For each badge, consider: "what real value is this badge providing to the typical viewer of this README"?
 Have a CI badge to show build/test